Crimthann mac Fidaig: Ancestry

-As grandchildren of Dáire Cerbba (Cearba, Cearb) in most sources (e.g., Rawlinson B 502), also an ancestor of the Uí Liatháin and Uí Fidgenti, the brother and sister are sometimes regarded as belonging to an early branch of the Eóganachta which later became peripheral or became extinct, although it is more likely that all descendants of Dáire Cerbba belong to a distinct people, possibly the Dáirine, which may be hinted at in an obscure Old Irish poem by Flann mac Lonáin, although in the Banshenchas Mongfind is called "Mongfind of the Érnai" (Érainn), a people in any case related to the Dáirine.
-A passage in Rawlinson B 502 declares that Dáire Cerbba was born in Mag Breg (Brega), Mide, much of which probably remained Érainn or Dáirine territory at the time of his supposed floruit.
-Later political genealogies may remove this generation to make the monarch appear closer to the historical Eóganachta, his natural kindred having mostly fallen into obscurity.
-Byrne reproduces one of these (2001), and does not give his source, probably Laud 610, in which the father of Crimthand Mór is a certain Láre Fidach, son of Ailill Flann Bec.
-Possibly this is a mistake, or an attempt by the Eóganachta literati, well known for their political fables, to more closely associate the brother and sister with the new Munster dynasty.
+As grandchildren of Dáire Cerbba (Cearba, Cearb) in most sources (e.g., Rawlinson B 502), also an ancestor of the Uí Liatháin and Uí Fidgenti, the brother and sister are sometimes regarded as belonging to an early branch of the Eóganachta which later became peripheral or became extinct, although it is more likely that all descendants of Dáire Cerbba belonged to a distinct people, possibly the Dáirine, which hinted at in an obscure Old Irish poem by Flann mac Lonáin, however in the Banshenchas Mongfind is called "Mongfind of the Érnai" (Érainn), a people in any case related to the Dáirine.
+A passage in Rawlinson B 502 states that Dáire Cerbba was born in Mag Breg (Brega), Mide, much of which probably remained Érainn or Dáirine territory at the time of his supposed floruit.
+Later political genealogies may have removed this generation to make the monarch appear closer to the historical Eóganachta, his natural kindred having mostly fallen into obscurity.
+Byrne reproduces one of these (2001), without citing his source, probably Laud 610, in which the father of Crimthand Mór is a certain Láre Fidach, son of Ailill Flann Bec.
+This may be a mistake, or an attempt by the Eóganachta literati, well known for their political fables, to more closely associate the brother and sister with the new Munster dynasty.
 Mongfind is simply called the daughter of Dáire (Cerbba?), not of Fidach, in the Book of Lismore, and there Dáire's father is called Findchad, while Crimthand Mór is not mentioned at all.

 Death

 King Crimthann was poisoned by his sister Mongfind in order for her son(s) to win the throne.
 She died from the act, having taken a sip to lull any suspicions her brother had.
 While on his travels throughout the kingdom of Munster, the poison took effect, and there he died.
 A cairn was hastily made for the king.

 The cairn is in one of three possible locations: the first being in Glenagross, Sixmilebridge, Co.
 Clare.
 The supposed location is known as 'Knock Righ Crimthann' (The hill of the king's death), and the remains of a cairn are still there today.
 The second location is in Ballycannon, Meelick, Co.
 Clare (Baile Cónan).
 Cónan was the supposed first name of the king.
 This is the location of the cairn, according to the Bard of Thomond, Michael Hogan.
 There are no known remains of a cairn there today.
-The third possible location is also in Glenagross: there are three antiquities in a north-south alignment; a standing stone, a ring barrow, and what is described as an 'archaeological complex'.
+The third possible location is also in Glenagross: there are three antiquities in a north–south alignment—a standing stone, a ring barrow, and what is described as an 'archaeological complex'.

 Below is a possible and simplified pedigree for Crimthann mac Fidaig, based on Rawlinson B 502: